Massachusetts

 Failing to Keep Up-To-Date with Changes in Regulations

 Failing to keep up with changes in regulations can be due to a number of factors.
-Facilities may lack designated staff members dedicated to tracking regulatory updates, incorrectly assume that long-standing waste management practices remain compliant, or fail to monitor changes from both the EPA and state agencies, such as MDEP
+Facilities may lack designated staff members dedicated to tracking regulatory updates, incorrectly assume that long-standing waste management practices remain compliant, or fail to monitor changes from both the EPA and MDEP.

 Tips:

-• Assign a designated staff member or team to monitor current waste regulations
+• Assign a dedicated staff member or team to track updates to hazardous waste regulations.

 Massachusetts closely mirrors federal RCRA regulations for biennial reporting.
-Subscribe to updates from MA DEP to stay up to date with future changes in regulations and state-specific differences.
-Massachusett’s Department of Environmental Protection routinely posts updates and announcements regarding regulations here
+Subscribe to updates from MDEP to stay up to date with future changes in regulations and state-specific differences.
+MDEP routinely posts updates and announcements regarding regulations here.

 Late and Missed Submissions